cloudify-cosmo/getcloudify.org/source/guide/3.1/plugin-docker.md

 Start by initializing the environment:

-`cfy local init`
+`cfy local install-plugins -p docker-singlehost-blueprint.yaml`

 This creates a special environment for running blueprints locally.

 Next, we will install the plugins:

-`cfy local install-plugins -p docker-singlehost-blueprint.yaml`
+`cfy init -p docker-singlehost-blueprint.yaml`

 That installs the Cloudify Docker Plugin in your local environment.